mugraph-payments/mugraph/docs/wallet-integration.md

 the only way to guarantee they haven't been double-spent.
 The UI should make this the default flow: receive -> auto-refresh -> confirmed.

+If auto-refresh fails:

+- keep the imported notes in the notes list with a dedicated quarantined / untrusted status
+- exclude quarantined notes from spendable balances and send/withdraw flows
+- surface wallet status as `attention`
+- provide a retry/discard path from the note detail or notes list

 ## Phase 5: Future Work

 These items are not part of the initial integration but should be considered: